Deformation-Multiswap/deformation/README.md

-# CoinMerge CoinSwap Client
+# Deformation Client

-Code for the front-end of CoinMerge CoinSwap available at https://betaswap.coinmerge.io.
+Code for the front-end of Deformation available this directory.
 Interfaces with the QFinance multiswap router @ 0x8e0c9e7a4b9285a2c671942ece944175a52874a7 on Ethereum, BSC, Polygon, and Avalanche (with more coming soon!).

 ## Setup local